-Katie Buehner is the Head of the Rita Benton Music Library and the liaison to the School of Music and the Departments of Theatre Arts and Dance.
+Katie Buehner is the Director of the Rita Benton Music Library and the liaison to the School of Music and the Departments of Theatre Arts and Dance.
 Her areas of research include 20th century American music and online video production.
 She is available to teach classes on performing arts library resources and consult on issues including scholarly communications, copyright and licensing, and donations of scores and recordings to the Music Library.

 MLIS, Library Science, University of North Texas, 2008